MattickODST/Wow-Raid-Mythic-Dungeons-Cross-Analysis/README.md

 # It will present the data in 3 different visualizations and create a usable .csv file.

-# To Use: Install the requirements.txt, start a virtual environment, then run the WowMythicToRaidComparison.py file
+# To Use: Start a virtual environment, install the requirements.txt, then run the WowMythicToRaidComparison.py file